Arrest Warrants in Tampa

 Self-Arrest Program at Hillsborough County Sheriff’s Office

 The self-arrest program was created in 2005 by the Hillsborough County Sheriff’s Office and the Criminal Registration Unit (CRU) to alleviate the traffic at central booking.
-The HCSO Self Arrest Center is located at 1800 Orient Rd, Tampa, FL 33619.
+The HCSO Self Arrest Center is at 1800 Orient Rd, Tampa, FL 33619.

 HCSO began tracking Self-Arrests in 2006.
-That year, the agency reporting having 3,399 self-arrests.
+That year, the agency reported 3,399 self-arrests.
 By 2011, that number increased to 4,652 self-arrests.
-Between 2011 and 2016, self-arrests decreased to 1,811 or by 61.1%.
+Between 2011 and 2016, self-arrests decreased to 1,811, or 61.1%.

-If you have an outstanding warrant and a reasonable bond has already been set, then use the self-arrest program offered by the Hillsborough County Sheriff’s Office if you are otherwise eligible.
+If you have an outstanding warrant and a reasonable bond has already been set, use the self-arrest program offered by the Hillsborough County Sheriff’s Office if you are otherwise eligible.

 Instead, the self-arrest program in Tampa, FL, lets you go to a building near the jail to turn yourself in and take care of the bail.
 The hours for the self-arrest program at 9:00 a.m. until 3:00 p.m. on Monday through Friday (not including county holidays).

-To be eligible for self-arrest, you must have a valid Florida ID and be dressed appropriately, be fingerprinted and photographed, have your identity verified, and be assigned a computer-generated booking number, and wait between 20 minutes to two hours.
+To be eligible for self-arrest, you must have a valid Florida ID, be dressed appropriately, be fingerprinted and photographed, have your identity verified, and be assigned a computer-generated booking number, and wait between 20 minutes to two hours.
 If you use the self-arrest program, you must be ready to post the bail with a cash bond or through a bondsman when you arrive.

 Additional Resources